 The third commissioner visit is to be conducted in-person for all programs, with the exception of online-only programs.

-The third commissioner visit is to be conducted virtually for online-only programs.
-Online-only is defined as holding all regular weekly classes online without regular location-based components.
-Programs with an annual on-campus component are still considered as online-only.
-Online-only programs may elect to request an in-person visit in lieu of a virtual visit.
+The third commissioner visit is conducted virtually for online-only programs.
+Online-only programs are those that offer a sole online program option.
+Online program option is defined in policy 1.2.4 Program Changes as a majority (51% or more) of the social work curriculum delivered online.
+Online-only programs may request an in-person visit in lieu of a virtual visit.
 Expectations are consistent for both in-person and virtual visit formats.

 Commission Visitor Arrival

 During the first evening the commission visitor works alone to prepare for the visit.
 The program director may meet with the commission visitor to extend a brief welcome, explain the schedule, answer any questions, and outline the arrangements to escort him or her to the campus.
 During the commissioner visit, evenings are reserved for the commission visitor to work on the Benchmark III Review Brief and prepare for the exit interview.
 No social events should be planned for the commission visitor.